Skip to main content

 The Short Version

 Brawn is the kind of restaurant that justifies a specific trip to Columbia Road.
-It is not the most ambitious kitchen in London, and it does not try to be.
-What it offers is consistent, seasonal Modern European cooking at a fair price point, a wine list that serious drinkers will find genuinely interesting, and a room that rewards regulars without excluding first-timers.
-Book the back room, go at lunch on a weekday if you want a quieter experience, and treat the wine list as part of the meal rather than an afterthought.
+It is not the most ambitious kitchen in London, it does not try to be.
+What it offers is consistent, seasonal Modern European cooking at a fair price point, a wine list that serious drinkers will find genuinely interesting, a room that rewards regulars without excluding first-timers.
+Book the back room, go at lunch on a weekday if you want a quieter experience, treat the wine list as part of the meal rather than an afterthought.

 Frequently Asked Questions